gschmutz/iot-vehicle-tracking-demo/README.md

 We also need a database table holding the information of the truck driver.

-The infrastructure we have started above also conains an instance of Postgresql in a separate docker container.
+The infrastructure we have started above also contains an instance of Postgresql in a separate docker container.

 Let's connect to that container